Corporate Governance

 Internal Control Systems

-To improve corporate governance in the Company and the Group as a whole, the Company has established a Group Risk and Compliance Promotion Committee, and deliberates and confirms any problems occurring in constructing internal control for the management of the Group and the progress thereof, and thus strive to maintain and improve the level of corporate governance.
+To improve governance within the Company and the Group, the Company has established a Group Risk and Compliance Promotion Committee and deliberates on and reviews any problems related to the establishment of internal controls for Group management and progress thereon, striving thereby to maintain and improve the corporate governance system.

-In addition, the Group started the Group Internal Control project during the fiscal year ended March 31, 2006; established a scheme for evaluation and reporting of the internal control system required for corporate groups under the Internal Control Report System Relating to Financial Reporting (the Japanese Version of the “SOX Act”), as stipulated in the Financial Instruments and Exchange Act; and remedied inadequacies discovered in the course of conducting such evaluation.
+The Group established a scheme for evaluation and reporting of the internal control system required for corporate groups under the system of Internal Control Reporting System Relating to Financial Reporting (the Japanese Version of the “SOX Act”) as stipulated in the Financial Instruments and Exchange Act, and remedied inadequacies discovered in the course of conducting such evaluation.
+The Group will continue to strive to assure continuing trust/reliability in its financial reporting and to maintain and refine its internal control systems, taking into account the goals of improved efficiency and soundness.